benmvp/slides/2022/houreactdevs/mixins-hooks.md

   - It's **exclusively for the components** to update the current page
   - It's not actually called from within the mixin
 - At a high level, it seems simple enough
+  - I've definitely hidden lots of the code in order to get the pertinent pieces on the slide
   - Like Hooks, mixins were created primarily for solving this problem...
   - Of stateful, non-visual logic